 I have the power!
-How to save energy as a parent
+How to save energy as a family

-How do you save energy as a parent?
-It’s tricky when you seem to use a lot of it – heating always on, three washer loads a day….sound at all familiar?
+It’s tricky to save energy as a family when you seem to use a lot of it – heating always on, three washer loads a day….sound at all familiar?

-We’ve had smart meters from British Gas for a while due to my gadget-loving husband.
+One of the ways we save energy as a family is with smart meters from British Gas, which we’ve had for a while due to my gadget-loving husband.
 For something as day-to-day as energy usage, it’s surprisingly fun.
 Seriously; stay with me…

 Smart meters are part of a Government-led national upgrade scheme to update the ageing energy system and improve energy efficiency across Great Britain.
 It’s an initiative being championed by British Gas, who have committed to offering all customers smart meters by 2020.